newpro/snap2.0/proposal.md

 * Response from devices
 	* Online status
 	* Response status

 #### Edit
 * Status by uml boxes
 * Probability by labels on uml boxes
 * Transactions by arrows

+#### Devices setups
+In order to control the devices, the system use HTTP/HTTPs:

+* Detect the devices
+* Link the commands to the actual http requests
+	* automatically link commands to requests for pervious recogonized devices sets
+	* free to modify the links and the commands

+* Trouble shooting devices

+>  Design decision: HTTP requests  [&#xf05a;]
+>
+>  Why we are using http/https requests to communicate with devices instead of other methods or communication protocols?
+>
+>  The main reason of the choice is http(s) protocol can be recognized and transferred regardless of the platforms and resources available, this allows to transfer our logic easily between different platforms with little or no change of the backend.
+For example, if we want to change the control from web to mobile, since mobile platform also use http requests as communication formats, it only need modification in the front end.

 #### Errors capture
 * Raw errors return from device
 * Errors of impossible control flows